OchiengHosea/puppet_fundamentals/README.md

 puppet code can be packaged into modules and shared in puppet forge

 to write your own modules,you can put them into a directory called site in the root of control repo

+Facter
+This is the tool that puppet uses to gather information about nodes on what needs to be done on them

+Facter runs at the begining of a puppet run and gathers all the facts to be submitted to the master.
+Then the master uses those data and other data to generate a catalogue that will be applied to that node.

+Module